HomeAboutJobsNews

 Public awareness of generative AI's abuse potential is increasing, and a number of products now claim to offer LLM output detection through text analysis.
 Having worked on these topics for many years, we have found that naive approaches to this problem are extremely unreliable.

 We used data from our recent report on generative AI abuse to test popular AI text detectors on confirmed LLM and human output from in-the-wild abuse samples.
-No public AI text detector we tested scored better than random chance.
+No public AI text detector we tested scored better than random chance. answers were LLM generated or assisted.

 Large language models ("LLMs") can not yet replace human labor for many tasks, but what they can already do very well is convince some people that they are providing useful answers due to convincing hallucinations.
 When combined with questions in areas outside the expertise of a model user, this can often cause people to over-estimate the quality of LLM output.